evolutics/kerek/README.md

                            subcommand(s)

 Options:
+      --dry-run                Do not change anything, only show what would be done
       --config <CONFIG>        Location of client config files -c, --context <CONTEXT>      Name of the context to use to connect to the daemon (overrides DOCKER_HOST env var and default